 From a brief but interesting interview on Weird Fiction Review with author Caitlín R. Kiernan.
 She has other interesting things to say about the importance of mystery in weird fiction, about the real significance of Lovecraft, about the evolution of her own work, and about the works of others she was influenced by and recommends.

-Thanks for visiting.
-I'm a writer and educator living in Richmond, VA.
-I post here about education, writing, genre, and folklore, share some of my photography, and provide a few personal updates.
+I'm an educator and writer living in Richmond, VA.
+I mostly post about education, writing, and genre, some photography, and a few personal updates.
 Read more ...

 - The Killer EdApp February 24, 2007